Librazy/react-with-websocket/README.md

 # React withWebsocket

-A high order compoment for better experience in React with websocket.
+Higher order compoments for better experience in React with websocket.